gibranz9305/sep10-freedom-project/blog/entry03.md

 # Sources
 Besides using the websites above, I looked at reviews which cover these websites and say why they are so good.

 # EDP
 Currently in the *Engineering Design Process*, known as the _EDP_.
 I am step 4.
 Step 4 is planning the most promising solution.
-I believe
+I believe that I am in step 4 because I have already brainstormed how I want my website to look, and am currently planning what information I will put in it (websites etc.) I dont think I am at step 5 yet, Create a prototype because I havent put my plans and information on my website yet.

+# Skills
+Skills I have been developing since the last blog are Problem decomposition and Time Management.
+I have been developing these skills since I broke the blog into many different pieces.
+I worked on each piece on by one which helped me with organization.
+Another skill I have developed is Time managment.
+I have developed time management alongside problem decomposition as when I organized my blog into many different parts, it helped me complete it faster.

 Text